newtheatre/history-project/_shows/16_17/camp_macbeth.md

 ---

-From an eccentric director to a feirce love triangle and backstage crew looking for a laugh, Camp Macbeth brings new insight into drama summer camps.
+From an eccentric director to a fierce love triangle and backstage crew looking for a laugh, Camp Macbeth brings new insight into drama summer camps.
 Being entirely devised and written by students, Camp Macbeth is a hilarious comedic take on all those stereotypes that you associate with drama camps.
 All proceeds from Camp Macbeth go to the 2016-17 Season Charity Hayward House.